Jump To Section

 - Ask what your story is about.
 The major dramatic question is usually involved the main character’s primary desire.
 This will often be the driving force in your story.
 Ask yourself which areas you need to work on to buttress that main story line.
 What areas are superfluous and distract from it?
 Does your ending answer the major dramatic question?

 - What areas have problems with pacing? (i.e. too much dialogue, too much exposition, things feel “draggy”)

 A piece of writing may never truly feel complete to its author, but if you’ve made it all the many iterations of your draft, and feel confident that you’ve answered your major dramatic question, you’ve arrived at the last step!
 Once you’ve finished editing your novel, you have two choices: you can self-publish or sell your book to a publisher.
 Self-publishing has become more popular with the rise of e-books and the ease with which you can upload your work to online booksellers like Amazon and iTunes—keep in mind this means you’ll have to make all of your own decisions in the publishing process, and this often requires hiring editors, copyeditors, proofreaders, and cover artists.

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the Masterclass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Neil Gaiman, R.L.
 Stine, Margaret Atwood, Judy Blume, Dan Brown, and more.